The Canadian periodic table highlights 150 Canada-based startups, investors, and exits like that of Shopify and Real Matters.

 More well-known companies include the country’s only current unicorn company valued at $1B or more in the private markets, the social-messaging platform Kik Interactive, which has $116M in funding.

 Notably, Canada’s tech ecosystem as a whole is showing signs of growth.
 On an annual basis, 2016 saw deal activity to VC-backed Canadian companies climb 7%, according to the Q4 and Full-year 2016 Money Tree Canada Report from PwC and CB Insights.

-The 126 companies and investors on the table were pulled from analysis using CB Insights data around funding, company momentum as captured by our Mosaic algorithms, and recent investments in the space.
+The startups selected for inclusion in the table below all have at least $1M in funding, and have obtained funding since 2014.
+Additionally, they were pulled from analysis using CB Insights data around funding, and company health including momentum as captured by our proprietary Mosaic algorithm.

-We expect that this list will change over time as new entrants emerge and gain prominence and others falter, exit, and are removed.
-If you believe someone should be added, please leave a comment with your rationale.
+We expect that this cohort will change over time as new entrants emerge and gain prominence and others falter, exit, and are removed.

 Navigating the periodic table of tech in Canada:

 The top part of the table lists private investor-backed companies in select industries, as well as notable VC and corporate investors in Canada.
 The bottom two rows of the table outline notable exits of Canada-based companies.